cyndy-llnl/psij-python/docs/development/tutorial_add_executor.rst

 * :py:meth:`.BatchSchedulerExecutor.get_cancel_command` - This should form a command for cancelling a job.
 * :py:meth:`.BatchSchedulerExecutor.process_cancel_command_output` - This should interpret the output from the cancel command.

-It looks like you don't actually need to implement `process_cancel_command_output` beyond the stub we already have, to make the abstract class mechanism happy.
-Maybe that's something that should change in psi/j?

 Here's an implementation of `get_cancel_command`::